schnorea/FirePlace_Builder/README.md

 ## Future
 I would love to recreate this in Blender and use Cycles to do some architectural renderings.
 I have a library of molding profiles in another repo I want to add the ability to extrude the mouldings for the mantel which I did for a remodel of the room the fireplace is going in now.
 I could also add in a catalog of existing gas fireplace units so selection would be easier.
 The Window placement isn't flexible so that should be fixed and the windows aren't windows.

+Does anyone have a SCAD CSG importer for blender?

 ## Customization
 The Fireplace Builder has a menu of adjsutments that can made to the model.